samuel-bohman/my-personal-website/content/home/about.md

 # About me

-My name is Samuel Bohman and I am studying for my doctoral degree in Computer Science at Stockholm University where I also earned a B.Sc. in Economic History with minors in Economics, Psychology, and Statistics, and a M.Sc. in Decision, Risk, and Policy Analysis.
+My name is Samuel Bohman and I am studying for my doctoral degree in computer science at Stockholm University.
 This is my personal website where you will find blog posts, articles, projects, and tutorials.

 {{< figure src="http://www.codewars.com/users/samuel303/badges/micro" link="https://www.codewars.com/users/samuel303">}}